 Is A Natural Wood Roof Right For You?

-Wood style roofing has a rustic, natural look and ages beautifully.
+Wood roofing has a rustic, natural look and ages beautifully.
 Rugged and invoking the feel of a cottage, natural shake roofing has both pros and cons, but a cedar roof can make a huge contribution to the look and character of your home.

 All natural wood roofing is made from cedar because it is light, yet durable.
 Cedar will weather to a gray color in several months if not pressure washed.
 This graying is natural and often desired aesthetically.
 If properly maintained in the Ozarks climate, heavy hand-split shakes will generally last 25 to 30 years, whereas medium hand-split shakes usually last 18 to 22 years and wood shingles last around 15-20 years.